EducationShinyAppTeam/Style_Guide/README.md

 	6. Hint: question mark on the upper left of each page
 	7. Feedback--> given according to the user's input
 	8. Loading bar to show the process of large number calculation (not needed)
+	9. Using header on the top for different levels game
+	10. Using bsToolTip for silderbar pop over hint, since the regular bsPopover will matach the color code of sider bar
+	11. Frame around the question of challenges